How can the numbers 50, 20, and 30 help you manage your finances? Well, they could completely transform your budget.

 I do want to give you my thoughts, specifically, on the 50-20-30 plan for budgeting.
 But first, I want to talk about a shift in my own thinking on money that’s occurred in the past five or six years.

 Before I started blogging about personal finance in 2007, I thought about money like most people do.
 I went to college, got a job, and started spending.
-We saved some, but our savings was typically in the 5-15% range.
+We saved some in an online savings account, but our monthly savings was typically in the 5-15% range.
 We’d contribute to our 401(k) and a little bit beyond that, but nothing more.

 My attitude was that my job was going to finance our living expenses until we retired at age 65.
 It was all about the job.
 I’d go to work for 40 to 50 hours a week, earn income, save a little, and spend the rest.

 With that mindset, I did what a lot of people do.
 I bought a new car, the expansive cable TV package, and the big TV.
 We bought a big house, and then a bigger one.
-We took expensive family vacations.
-We did things that most middle-class Americans do.
+We took expensive family vacations and other things that most middle-class Americans do.
 In that sense, we were very normal.

 I looked at the money we were saving.
-It was starting to add up and become more significant.
+It was becoming more significant.
 It takes some time because you need to benefit from the power of compounding.
 But after a while, I started thinking about how much my money was working for me.
 It was almost like sending out employees who were working for me.
-That money was starting to grow into something significant.

 Don’t get me wrong.
 I didn’t want to quit and not work at all.
 But I wanted the freedom to work when I wanted to work, where I wanted to work, doing what I wanted to do.
 I didn’t want to be chained to a desk five days a week.

 I realized that I could get there by giving up things that had once seemed important to me.
-I could trade in the bigger house, new cars, cable packages, and expensive vacations for freedom.
-I could trade those things for a lifestyle where I spend less money and save more, which would let me have this lifestyle where I have the ability to work where and how I want.
+For example, I could trade in the bigger house, new cars, cable packages, and expensive vacations for freedom.
+I could trade those things for a lifestyle where I spent less money and saved more, which would let me have this lifestyle where I have the ability to work where and how I want.

 When you’re just starting out, this seems like an impossibility.
 When I graduated from college, we had no money and a lot of debt.
-I had about $55,000 in student loans, so we had a negative net worth.
-So if I saved $500 or $1,000 or whatever, it might help me when I turned 65.
+I had about $55,000 in student loans, which means we had a negative net worth.
+So, if I saved $500 or $1,000 or whatever, it might help me when I turned 65.
 But how was that going to help me now?

 And eventually, that just shifted for me because I’d been saving for a while.
 As I learned more about personal finance, I started to look at money in a different light.
 Now, I don’t see money as a way to buy “stuff.”
 I look at it, instead, as a way to achieve freedom for myself and my family.